English

 Today, the Santorini caldera is the largest volcanic caldera in the world and one of the most beautiful, being visited by thousands of tourists.
 The pieces of the island that border it, broken up in subsequent eruptions, are Terasia Esprenisio, where a few hundred people live, and the small and deserted Aspronisio.
 In the center of the bay, black and uninhabited, there are two smoking cones, the “burned islands” of Palea Cameni and Nea Cameni, which emerged between 1573 and 1925.

-The volcanic activity of Etna
+The Volcanic Activity of Etna

 Its volcanic activity began approximately half a million years ago when humanity was just taking its first steps, erupting below the sea surface, off the coast of Sicily in beautiful southern Italy.